seaneshbaugh/rosetta-euler/README.md

 * When applicable, all Makefiles should contain everything needed to compile its solution.
 * In languages without Unicode encoded strings assume ASCII.
 * In languages with Unicode encoded strings pretend UTF-8 is ASCII.

+## Tests

+The test suite can be run with `mix test`.
+Currently only some languages are supported.
+Eventually every language will have test coverage.
+For compiled languages the tests will attempt to compile the solution and then run the resulting executable.
+For interpreted languages (or languages like Elixir where the solutions are written as scripts rather than as complete applications) the tests will attempt to run the solution through interpreter.
+This is also a good way of checking ot make sure that your environment is set up correctly.

+All tests are written with [ExUnit](http://elixir-lang.org/docs/stable/ex_unit/ExUnit.html) and are located in `test/rosetta_euler`.
+Each language has a module for its tests.
+The `rosetta_euler_tests` macro provides an easy way of running a whole series of tests.
+It expects a range object and a block which contains the test code.

 ## Languages